r2devops/hub/jobs/phpunit_test/README.md

 Using this job you'll be able to launch PHPUnit tests.
 You need nothing more than a valid phpunit.xml.

-Results of tests are available in a report named `report-phpunit.xml` as an artifact.
+The results of your tests are available in two locations:

+* In an artifact named report-phpunit.xml
+* In `Tests` tab, in your pipeline state page.

 ## How to use it

-1. Have a valid `phpunit.xml` in the root of your project.
-See [Variables]( #variables) if it is not in the root.
+1. Put a valid `phpunit.xml` in the root of your php project, edit [variables](#variables) if not.
 2. Add the corresponding URL to your `.gitlab-ci.yml` file (see [Getting started](/getting-started)).
 Example: